New Member Application

-- 3. Identify your nominator.
+3. Identify your nominator.
 Once you identify your nominator in the application, an automatic email will be sent to them.
-One Nominator is required for consideration.
+One nominator is required for consideration.
 They must be from a professional context, either an employer or supervisor.
-Completed Nominator forms must be received by the deadline.

-Alternate formats are available upon request.
-Contact Risa Jaz Rifkind to request alternate formats, email@example.com or 312 994 4215.
+Alternate formats are available upon request, including in Spanish.
+Contact Risa Jaz Rifkind to request alternate formats, firstname.lastname@example.org or 312 994 4215.

 Who should apply?Applicants who identify as having a disability and are passionate about civic engagement and ready to join a nonprofit board, public board, or are already serving in leadership positions including at work or in their communities.

 What information will help strengthen my application?Appropriate answers include information that illustrates how joining Advancing Leadership will further identified goals as well as how you lead with your disability identity.

 Who is a Nominator?A Nominator should be a professional reference and someone familiar with your talent, experience and passion for civic engagement and can speak to that.
 (You cannot serve as your own Nominator.)